 What is the legal basis for processing your personal data?

-- Explicit consent of the data subject so that we can keep you informed about Cathedral news, events, activities and services and keep you informed about other events and activities hosted or arranged by Worcester Cathedral or its entities.
+- Legitimate Interests of the data subject so that we can keep you informed about Cathedral news, events, activities and services and keep you informed about other events and activities hosted or arranged by Worcester Cathedral or its entities.
 As part of Legitimate Interests we will write to you unless you tell us to stop.
 Read our Legitimate Interests Statement here.

 Sharing your personal data